 When using material under the Open Government Licence you are required to acknowledge the material as crown copyright and you must give the title of the source document or publication

-2. PPO investigations are conducted according to the Terms of Reference set by the Secretary of State for Justice.
+PPO investigations are conducted according to the Terms of Reference agreed with the Secretary of State for Justice.
 The purpose of any PPO investigation is to:

-3. This privacy statement tells you what to expect when the PPO collects personal information in order to satisfy its remit.
+The PPO collects personal information for the performance of its task, carried out in the public interest.
 We collect information from multiple sources and, at any one time, can be processing personal information about various individuals including:

-4. Personal information is only collected by the PPO for the purpose of investigation into either a complaint or a death in custody and to share the lessons learned from the incident.
-The type of personal information we collect about any one of the individuals listed above can include:
+Personal and sensitive information is collected by the PPO for the purpose of a complaint investigation or a fatal incident investigation.
+The type of personal and/or sensitive information we collect about any one of the individuals listed above can include:

-7. Personal information may also be shared with others including the family, associates and representatives of the person whose personal data we are processing; with those making an enquiry or complaint; with organisations subject to a complaint or investigation; with prosecuting authorities or courts; and with other central government bodies.
+Personal and sensitive information may be shared with others including the family, associates and representatives of the person whose personal data we are processing; with those making an enquiry or complaint; with organisations subject to a complaint or investigation; with prosecuting authorities or courts; and with other central government bodies.